cpetersen/brainiac/README.md

 ### Terminate an instance

 Termination is still manual.
 Log into your [AWS console](http://console.aws.amazon.com), terminate the instance, then remove it from your `inventory` file.

+# Acknowledgements

+Thank you to John Ramey and his post [Installing TensorFlow on an AWS EC2 Instance with GPU Support](http://ramhiser.com/2016/01/05/installing-tensorflow-on-an-aws-ec2-instance-with-gpu-support/).
+This project largely coverts that post into Ansible plays.